csware/si/README.md

 - Clone the repository
 - Adjust the config files
 - Run `mvn clean verify`
-- The build `.war` file can then be found in the `target` directory
+- The built `.war` file can then be found in the `target` directory

-Alternatively you can also use GitLab CI/CD functionality and download the build `.war` file.
+Alternatively you can also use GitLab CI/CD functionality and download the built `.war` file.

 ### Installation steps for GATE

-- Prepate the `datapath` in which the submissions will be stored (see the "Configuration files" section above)
+- Prepare the `datapath` in which the submissions will be stored (see the "Configuration files" section above)
   - Copy `submissiondir/*` and `SecurityManager/NoExitSecurityManager.jar` to that folder
   - If you want to use the [JPlag plagiarism system](https://github.com/jplag/jplag), compile it into a single .jar (using the maven goal `assembly:assembly` inside the `jplag` directory and copy the final `.jar` (from the target folder) as `jplag.jar` into the root of the `datapath`
 - On Windows: Make sure the `JAVA_HOME` environment variable is set and points to the JDK directory (e.g. `C:\Program Files\BellSoft\LibericaJDK-11\`)
 - Prepare Tomcat
   - If you want to have the user names on the Tomcat access log, you can use `%{username}r` (as a replacement for `%u`) for configuring the `AccessLogValve` `pattern`, cf. https://tomcat.apache.org/tomcat-9.0-doc/config/valve.html#Access_Log_Valve
-  - Rename the build `.war` file to e.g. `gate`, because the name is then used to build the URL under which GATE will be accessible using Tomcat
+  - Rename the built `.war` file to e.g. `gate`, because the name is then used to build the URL under which GATE will be accessible using Tomcat
   - Copy the `.war` file to the `webapps` folder of Tomcat (usually in `C:\Program Files\Apache Tomcat 9\webapps` or `/var/lib/tomcat9/webapps/`)
   - New versions of GATE can be easily deployed by just overriding the `.war` file in the `webapps` folder
 - Create first user with superuser permissions: Execute `util.CreateFirstUser` with parameters: `loginname emailaddress firtsname lastname`.
-Alternatively you can also manually insert a new row into the `users` table.
+Alternatively, you can also manually insert a new row into the `users` table.
 - Set up the cron task that performs regular tasks such as automatically start the plagiarism check in background
   - You can use the shipped script `submissiondir/runtests.sh` which should be in `datapath` and configure `/etc/crontab`: `*/10 * * * *   tomcat   /srv/submissioninterface/runtests.sh`
   - Please make sure that you receive mails for the tomcat user in order to get errors of the cron task runner